How To Dress Like An Artist

 Dressing with intention goes beyond simply putting on clothes—it's a personal expression of who we are and how we want to feel.

-Here are nine principles to guide you in dressing with intention:
+Here are nine key principles to guide you in dressing with intention:

 1. Set Your Intention: Start each day with a clear purpose.
 Choose outfits that resonate with your desired mindset.
 For a calm day, select soft hues; for confidence, opt for bold colors.